 NovaNet is the group of academic libraries of Nova Scotia.
 To obtain a NovaNet borrowers card, you must be a resident of Nova Scotia, be 18 years of age or older, and provide proof of a current Nova Scotia address.
-There is a fee for a borrowers card.

 One Place to Look is an online source that provides access to the catalogues of all the Regional Public Libraries in Nova Scotia.